 Frequently Asked Questions about Electronic Data Interchange

-partner agreement, the BNC contractor (BAE Systems) will send bankruptcy notices to
+Upon execution of an agreement, the BNC will transmit bankruptcy notices to

 - What is EDI?

 - Electronic Data Interchange (EDI) is an electronic file format that supports